 What is FIRST?

-“Our mission is to inspire young people to be science and technology leaders, by engaging them in exciting mentor-based programs that build science, engineering and technology skills, that inspire innovation, and that foster well-rounded life capabilities including self-confidence, communication, and leadership.” — Taken directly from the FIRST website
+“Our mission is to inspire young people to be science and technology leaders, by engaging them in exciting mentor-based programs that build science, engineering and technology skills, that inspire innovation, and that foster well-rounded life capabilities including self-confidence, communication, and leadership.” — FIRST website

 Jr. FLL is a program focused on creating interest in science and technology in children ages 6-9.
 It is designed to tap into children’s natural curiosity and direct it toward new ways to improve the world around them.